Gman-Superfly/Normalized_Dynamic_OPT/README.md

 ---

-**Note**: This is a research implementation aimed at exploring alternative approaches to manifold learning in computational biology.
-While we've conducted comprehensive testing, users should evaluate the algorithm's suitability for their specific applications and compare against established methods like t-SNE and UMAP.
+**Note**: This is a research implementation aimed at exploring alternative approaches to manifold learning.
+While we've conducted comprehensive testing, users should evaluate the algorithm's suitability for their specific applications and compare against established methods like t-SNE and UMAP, ND is useful for specific datasets and problems, it's not a one size fits all solution and it has many parameters to balance before it self balances and error corrects on it's own.

 ## 🏁 Summary ##